Last updated: 18.02.2024

 Settings in Opter, overview

-In order for Opter to calculate CO2 emissions, you must first make the following settings and selections:
+In order for Opter to be able to calculate CO2 emissions, the following settings and selections must be made first:

-1. Decide whether you want to take into account the pricing weight of the order compared to the capacity of the vehicle.
-See Taking into account pricing weight when calculating CO2 emissions below.
+1. Decide whether or not the pricing weight of the order compared to the capacity of the vehicle is to be taken into account.
+See Take pricing weight into account when calculating CO2 emissions below.

-2. Add fuel and enter the CO2 emissions of the fuel in the fuel register.
-See Step 1 below.
+2. Add the fuel and enter the CO2 emissions in the fuel registry.
+See step 1 below.

-3. Setting the fuel, consumption, CO2 emissions and possibly capacity converted to pricing weight for the vehicles, vehicle types and price vehicle types.
-See Step 2, Step 3 and Step 4 below.
+3. Set the fuel, consumption, CO2 emissions and, if applicable, the capacity converted to pricing weight for the vehicles, vehicle types and price vehicle types.
+See step 2, step 3 and step 4 below.

-4. Setting the CO2 emission factor for a service, and possibly for underlying price vehicle types.
-See Step 5 below.
+4. Set the CO2 emission factor for a service and, if applicable, for underlying price vehicle types.
+See step 5 below.

-6. If a subcontractor carries out the assignment, you can obtain information on CO2 emissions via the price vehicle type or EDI.
+6. If a subcontractor carries out the shipment, information about CO2 emissions can be obtained via the price vehicle type or EDI.
 CO2 emissions can be imported and exported via EDI.
-See Subcontractor performs the task below.
+See Subcontractor performs the shipment below.

 Tip

 Settings are described in more detail in the steps below.
-Once you have made the settings, you can retrieve CO2 emissions statistics as often as you like.
+Once the settings have been made, statistics about CO2 emissions can be generated as often as desired.

 Climate impact of CO2 emissions

-The exact climate impact of an individual transport operation depends on the actual consumption and specific fuel, what other goods were being transported at the same time, how much of the transport operation the vehicle had to be driven when empty, etc. It is difficult to obtain exact values for these data, so a standardised figure for fuel consumption and CO2 emission factor is used.
+The exact climate impact of an individual transport operation depends on the actual consumption and specific fuel, what other goods were being transported at the same time, how much of the transport operation the vehicle had to be driven when empty, etc. It is difficult to obtain precise values for this data, so standard values are used for the fuel consumption and the CO2 emission factor.
 The standard values are selected so that the climate impact data is reliable on average over time.

 Note: